 Change saturation occurs when there is so much change going on that it negatively impacts individuals and the organization.
 This typically occurs because no one in the organization keeps a "portfolio" view of all the change efforts underway.
 When a project team focuses exclusively on their particular business opportunity or challenge, they do not see how their change effort collides with other changes underway.
-Some Project Management Offices (PMOs) are beginning to make headway in project portfolio management, but the work here is typically limited to inventorying projects and their associated technical details, but they fail to create the necessary "portfolio" view of the collective or cumulative impact of all the changes.
-Given the increasing amount of change - including frequency, size and breadth of impact - organizations are often faced with "too much change".
+Although Project Management Offices (PMOs) are making headway in project portfolio management, the work here is typically limited to inventorying projects and their associated technical details.
+They fail to create the necessary portfolio view of the collective or cumulative impact of all the changes.
+Given the ever-increasing amount of change in organizations—including frequency, size and breadth of impact— they are often faced with too much change.

 Change saturation is a function of two variables: change capacity and change disruption.
-This is sort of a supply and demand function - how much change can a group or organization handle and how much change is currently happening.
-Think of the analogy of a bucket of water: change capacity is how large the bucket is, while change disruption is how much water is in (and being added to) the bucket.
+It is a function a supply and demand.
+How much change can a group or organization handle versus how much change is currently happening.
+Consider a bucket of water.
+The size of the bucket represents change capacity, while the amount of water in the bucket (and being added to the bucket) represents change disruption.
 When change disruption is greater than change capacity, an organization faces change saturation.

 Prosci Change Saturation Model

 Change capacity is a function of culture, history, structure, perceived need for change, and change management competency.
 Change disruption is a function of the number of changes going on and the disruption that each one causes.
 The disruption a change effort creates (or the amount of water the effort adds to the bucket) is determined by the nature of the given initiative and how effectively the people side of that change is managed.

 Many organizations are feeling saturated right now.
 In addition to pandemic-related changes, industries are changing, the economy is uncertain, and many companies are facing growing pressure to change in order to survive.